Some phenomena in tautological rings of manifolds: Introduction

-The result under hypothesis (H1) is entirely new and its method of proof is different.
-The proof establishes concrete relations among $\kappa$-classes, whose form is that of the Cayley--Hamilton trace identity for matrices.
-This is because the proof goes through an application of something like the Cayley--Hamilton identity, but in the category of parametrised $H\bQ$-module spectra rather than the category of vector spaces.
+The result under hypothesis (H1) is entirely new and its method of proof is novel.
+We consider a fibre bundle $W \to E \overset{\pi}\to B$ as determining a parametrised spectrum over $B$, and hence its rational ``cochains" as giving a parametrised $H\bQ$-module spectrum over $B$.
+We then use the notion of {Schur-finiteness} from the theory of motives to obtain a Cayley--Hamilton-type trace identity for endomorphisms of this cochain object, which establishes concrete relations among $\kappa$-classes.
 Later we shall describe some explicit calculations done using these relations.